OpenLiberty/liberty-tools-eclipse/README.md

 # Welcome to the Liberty Tools for Eclipse IDE project

-> NOTE: Starting with the [0.3 early release](https://github.com/OpenLiberty/liberty-tools-eclipse/releases/tag/liberty-tools-0.3.0), Eclipse version 2022-09 and Java 17 are required.
-If using Eclipse version 2022-03 or 2022-06, you must use [Liberty Tools version 0.2 ](https://github.com/OpenLiberty/liberty-tools-eclipse/releases/tag/liberty-tools-0.2.0.202209201734).

 [![License](https://img.shields.io/badge/License-EPL%202.0-red.svg?label=license&logo=eclipse)](https://www.eclipse.org/legal/epl-2.0/)

 A [Liberty](https://openliberty.io/) plugin for Eclipse IDE.
 The plugin allows you to run your Liberty Maven or